log2timeline/dftimewolf/docs/recipe-list.md

 ---------|-------------|-----------
 `project_name`|`None`|Name of the GCP project to collect logs from.
 `filter_expression`|`"resource.type = 'gce_instance'"`|Filter expression to use to query GCP logs.
 See https://cloud.google.com/logging/docs/view/query-library for examples.
-`--backoff`|`False`|If GCP Cloud Logging API query limits are exceeded, retry with an increased delay between each query to try complete the query at a slower rate.
+`--backoff`|`True`|If GCP Cloud Logging API query limits are exceeded, retry with an increased delay between each query to try complete the query at a slower rate.
-`--delay`|`0`|Number of seconds to wait between each GCP Cloud Logging query to avoid hitting API query limits
+`--delay`|`'0'`|Number of seconds to wait between each GCP Cloud Logging query to avoid hitting API query limits